RIT-EVT/IMU/README.md

 ## Introduction

-*One-paragraph summary of the board and its purpose on the bike*
+*The Inertial Measurement Unit senses the acceleration of the bike and reports any relevant data over CAN.*